Welcome to Turning Pointe School of Dance

 - Students should pick up after themselves in the studio, dressing room, and kitchen.

-- Turning Pointe School of Dance is a smoke-free building.
+- Turning Pointe School of Dance is a smoke-free and vape-free building.

 - Please read the monthly online newsletter, To The Pointe.
 This e-newsletter contains important information about current and upcoming school events that may affect you.
 It also contains the monthly Bible Study curriculum as well as fun staff/teacher information.